AmolMavuduru/COVID19FactorAnalysis/README.md

 # COVID19FactorAnalysis
 An attempt at understanding the factors that influence the spread of COVID-19 and training deep learning models to predict the number of COVID-19 cases, deaths and recoveries.
+Read the full article for this project on Medium: https://medium.com/analytics-vidhya/covid-19-analysis-and-forecasting-using-deep-learning-be154ef553bf

 ## Visualizations